andrescosta/jobico-cloud/README.md

 ### Certificate

-A common certificate for all services exposed in **jobico.org** is generated and signed by the cluster's CA. After creating the cluster, you can install the cluster's CA on Linux by running the script **hacks/cert_add.sh**.
+A common certificate for all services exposed in **jobico.org** is generated and signed by the cluster's CA. After creating the cluster, you can install the cluster's CA on Linux using the [CLI](#installing-the-ca).

 ## Management